Rotating Cluster Credentials

 Note

 When using the CLI or the API to initiate the Start Credential Rotation phase, specify the length of the delay period in the ISO 8601 duration format.
-For example:
+For example:- use

 For more information about the ISO 8601 duration format, search online.

-• Step 2, Update Kubernetes API clients: When the new root CAs, private keys, and certificates have been created, and within the delay period you specified (any length of time, up to 14 days):
+- Step 2, Update Kubernetes API clients: When the new root CAs, private keys, and certificates have been created, and within the delay period you specified (no less than 1 day, and no more than 90 days):

 Do not start Step 3 until you have set up new kubeconfig files, and have recreated or restarted worker nodes (or simply restarted the pods).

-• Step 3, Initiate the Complete Credential Rotation phase: When you have finished Step 2, and within the delay period you specified (any length of time, up to 14 days), you can manually initiate the Complete Credential Rotation phase.
+- Step 3, Initiate the Complete Credential Rotation phase: When you have finished Step 2, and within the delay period you specified (no less than 1 day, and no more than 90 days), you can manually initiate the Complete Credential Rotation phase.
 During the Complete Credential Rotation phase, the legacy root CAs, private keys, and certificates are retired and removed.
 Initiate the Complete Credential Rotation phase no sooner than 24 hours after you initiated the Start Credential Rotation phase, and only after you have finished step 2.
 Provided the new credentials are at least 24 hours old, you can initiate the Complete Credential Rotation phase as soon as you are ready.

-If you do not manually initiate the Complete Credential Rotation phase during the delay period you specified (any length of time, up to 14 days), the Complete Credential Rotation phase is automatically initiated at the end of the delay period.
+If you do not manually initiate the Complete Credential Rotation phase during the delay period you specified (no less than 1 day, and no more than 90 days), the Complete Credential Rotation phase is automatically initiated at the end of the delay period.

 When the Complete Credential Rotation phase is complete, we recommend replacing any kubeconfig file created during step 2 (which will contain both legacy credentials and new credentials) with a new kubeconfig file containing only the new credentials.